falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 Now the funny part:-)

-In the js script, first declare variables for the items container, the pagination container and a variable to memoriece is the loading of the next page already in proces.
+In the JS script, first declare variables for the items-container, the pagination-container and a variable to memorize the is loading of the next page already in process.

 ```js
 let isLoading = false;